SfS-unsupervisedCL/project-sound-correspondences/README.md

 ## Available data, tools, resources

 Data:
 - [NorthEuraLex](http://northeuralex.org/): a database containing wordlists for many languages spoken in Northern Eurasia.
 The wordlists consist of translations of >1.000 concepts.
-The words have been transcribed into IPA.
+The words have been transcribed into IPA. _Johannes Dellert and Gerhard Jäger (eds.).
+2017.
+NorthEuraLex (version 0.9)._

-Tools:
-- [nwalign 0.3.1](https://pypi.python.org/pypi/nwalign/?): Needleman-Wunsch global sequence alignment.
-As long as it uses cython and numpy it is also a very efficient tool.
-- [python-Levenshtein 0.12.0](https://pypi.python.org/pypi/python-Levenshtein/0.12.0): Python extension for computing string edit distances and similarities.
-Uses Python C.
-- [editdistance 0.4](https://pypi.python.org/pypi/editdistance): One more implementation of Levenshtein distance.

 ## Project members